jonathankd9/jonathankd9/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new and recent technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Information Technology at the University of Ghana.\
+🎓 &nbsp;I'm studied Information Technology at the University of Ghana, Legon.\
 🌱 &nbsp;I'm on track to master Advanced Frontend Technlogies.\
-✍️ &nbsp;In my free time, I pursue Blog Writing and Product creation as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I write on Blogs and create products as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at jkd6735@gmail.com!
+✉️ &nbsp;You can shoot me an email at jkd6735[at]gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://jonathankd9.netlify.app/) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Please have a look at my [Website](https://jonathankd9.netlify.app/) built with Reactjs/Tailwind.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>